 File a Formal Sexual Harassment Complaint

 If you can’t resolve the issue at this stage or want to avoid further workplace tension, follow your employer’s procedures for reporting workplace sexual harassment in New York City.
 The human resources departments of most companies have detailed processes for these situations and can help you.
-Speak to someone in charge of this in your department, and start the paperwork or steps necessary to filing a formal complaint.
+Speak to someone in charge of this in your department, and start the paperwork or steps necessary to file a formal complaint.
 Follow the procedure exactly, documenting on paper every instance of harassment you’ve suffered so far, including dates, times, what the harasser said or did, and witness information.

 File an Administrative Charge